John Wayne Gacy: Trial

 Gacy was brought to trial on February 6, 1980, charged with 33 murders.
-He was tried in Cook County, Illinois, before Judge Louis Garippo; the jury was selected from Rockford, because of extensive press coverage in Cook County.
+He was tried within the Cook County Criminal Court Building before Judge Louis Garippo; the jury was selected from Rockford because of extensive press coverage in Cook County.

 At the request of his defense counsel, Gacy spent over three hundred hours with doctors at the Menard Correctional Center in Chester in the year before his trial.
-He underwent a variety of psychological tests before a panel of psychiatrists to determine whether he was mentally competent to stand trial.
+He underwent a variety of psychological tests to determine whether he was mentally competent to stand trial.
 Gacy attempted to convince the doctors that he had multiple personality disorder.
 He claimed to have four personalities: the hard-working, civic-minded contractor, the clown, the active politician, and a policeman called Jack Hanley, whom he referred to as "Bad Jack".
-When Gacy had confessed to police, he claimed to be relaying the crimes of Jack, who detested homosexuality and who viewed male prostitutes as "weak, stupid and degraded scum".
-His lawyers opted to have Gacy plead not guilty by reason of insanity to the charges against him.
-Presenting Gacy as a Jekyll-and-Hyde character, the defense produced several psychiatric experts who had examined Gacy.
-Three psychiatric experts at Gacy's trial testified they found him to be a paranoid schizophrenic with multiple personalities.
+When Gacy had confessed to police, he claimed to be relaying the crimes of Jack, who detested homosexuality and viewed male prostitutes as "weak, stupid and degraded scum".
+His lawyers opted to have Gacy plead not guilty by reason of insanity.

+In his opening statement, one of Gacy's defense attorneys, Robert Motta, remarked: "The insanity defense has been looked [upon] as an escape; a defense of last resort.
+The defense of insanity is valid and it is the only defense that we could use here, because that is where the truth lies ... because if [Gacy] is normal, then our concept of normality is totally distorted."
+Presenting Gacy as a Jekyll-and-Hyde character, the defense produced several psychiatric experts who had examined Gacy; three testified they found him to be a paranoid schizophrenic with multiple personalities.

-The prosecutors presented the case that Gacy was sane and in full control of his actions.
-To support this contention, they produced several witnesses to testify to the premeditation of Gacy's actions and the efforts he took to escape detection.
+The prosecutors argued that Gacy was sane and in full control of his actions.
+They produced several witnesses to testify to his premeditation and the efforts he took to escape detection.
 Those doctors refuted the defense doctors' claims of multiple personalities and insanity.
 Cram and Rossi testified that Gacy had made them dig drainage trenches and spread bags of lime in his crawl space.
 Both said Gacy looked periodically into the crawl space to ensure they and other employees they supervised did not deviate from the precise locations he had marked.